iviviano/Algorithms/Grading/HW5.md

      (...)]
   [proc...])
 ```
 I would recommend switching to the first type for several reasons.
-(1) it is good style and
+(1) it is better style and follows Racket/Scheme conventions (using brackets for a procedure call is especially .
+(2) It is consistent

 Parsing notes:
 -